DavidGraber/FunctionalHomologyWorkshop/project2/instructions.md

 CATNIP is an open-access web interface that uses machine learning to predict which enzymes are most compatible with a given small-molecule substrate, streamlining the design of biocatalytic synthesis.
 It is built on the BioCatSet1 dataset, which was generated from high-throughput experiments testing the reactivity of α-ketoglutarate-dependent non-heme iron enzymes with over 100 substrates, capturing enzyme–substrate compatibility.
 By connecting chemical space to protein sequence space, CATNIP aims to efficiently rank and select enzymes for new synthetic transformations.

 ### Similarity Metrics
-The project utilizes Morgan fingerprints and tanimoto similarity to quantify substrate similarity:
+The project utilizes Morgan fingerprints and Tanimoto similarity to quantify substrate similarity:

 1. **Morgan fingerprints**: Morgan fingerprints are circular molecular fingerprints representing atom-centered substructures.
 2. **Tanimoto similarity**: Tanimoto similarity measures the overlap between two fingerprint sets as a ratio of shared to total features.
 (0-1, higher is more similar)